gntagkas/Fitness_Tracker_Analysis/README.md

 Additionally, we observed that users are most active between 5PM and 8PM, which aligns with the time most people finish work.

-- A notification during this time encouraging users to complete their daily step goal could help increase engagement.
+- We suggest adding a notification during this time encouraging users to complete their daily step goal could help increase engagement.

 ii) According to our research, users tend to be sedentary for the majority of the day (~545 minutes – 73%).